 TLA: There has been an enormous change of landscape on the Venetian Island for the past 20 years.
 While I love my home, and have enjoyed every minute spent here, I am realistic that there is a great chance that my perfect buyer will be someone who sees the value in owning one of the only 16 oversized lots on Venetian Islands where they can build their spacious dream home vs being limited on any other regular size lot.
 However, I would not mind getting a romantic who would take time to improve and add to the existing home, as there is great potential and history here.

-Photography courtesy of Douglas Elliman
+Photography by: Photography courtesy of Douglas Elliman